 If you meet all these tests, you must report as income those contributions previously deducted on your prior year Arizona tax returns.

-For more information, see Arizona Department of Revenue Income Tax Ruling ITR 93-7 at www.azdor.gov.
+For more information, see Arizona Department of Revenue Income Tax Ruling ITR 93-7.

 K. Medical Savings Account (MSA) Distributions